Education and Skills

 Together with charity National Numeracy, KPMG founded National Numeracy Day in 2018.
 As the UK’s only day dedicated to building brighter futures through improved number confidence and competence, whether that’s managing household budgets, applying for a new job or helping children with homework.

 The sixth National Numeracy Day took place on 17 May 2023.
-The campaign garnered support from thousands of organisations including leading consumer brands, schools and colleges, as well as government departments.
+The campaign garnered support from 9,3691 individuals and organisations including leading consumer brands, schools and colleges, as well as government departments.
+KPMG offices and university partners in Leeds, Nottingham and Cambridge hosted a roadshow of in-person and virtual maths masterclasses for 4,0001 students in collaboration with the Royal Institution.

 National Numeracy Day 2023Play video